-Based upon and subject to the foregoing, we are of the opinion that when (i) the Registration Statement becomes effective; (ii) the compensation committee appointed by the Board of Directors to administer the Equity Incentive Plan (the "Compensation Committee") or the Board of Directors grants the options pursuant to the Equity Incentive Plan (the "Options") and determines the exercise price of the Options; (iii) the Compensation Committee or the Board of Directors issues restricted shares of Common Stock pursuant to the Equity Incentive Plan; (iv) certificates representing the Shares in the form of the specimen certificates examined by us have been manually signed by an authorized officer of the transfer agent and registrar for the Common Stock and registered by such transfer agent and registrar, and delivered to and paid for by the plan participants at a price per share not less than the par value per share and in accordance with the terms and conditions of the Equity Incentive Plan, as applicable, the issuance and sale of the Shares will have been duly authorized, and the Shares will be validly issued, fully paid and nonassessable.
+Based upon and subject to the foregoing, we are of the opinion that when (i) the Registration Statement becomes effective; (ii) the compensation committee appointed by the Board of Directors to administer the ESPP or the Board of Directors issues shares of Common Stock pursuant to the ESPP; and (iii) certificates representing the Shares in the form of the specimen certificates examined by us have been manually signed by an authorized officer of the transfer agent and registrar for the Common Stock and registered by such transfer agent and registrar, and delivered to and paid for by the plan participants at a price per share not less than the par value per share and in accordance with the terms and conditions of the ESPP, the issuance and sale of the Shares will have been duly authorized, and the Shares will be validly issued, fully paid and nonassessable.

 We hereby consent to the filing of this opinion with the Commission as Exhibit 5 to the Registration Statement.
-In giving such consent, we do not thereby admit that we are included in the category of persons whose consent is required under Section 7 of the Securities Act.
+In giving such consent, we do not thereby admit that we are included in the category of persons whose consent is required under Section 7 of the Securities $\mathsf{Act}$ .